mwakaambrose/php-assessment-2/readme.md

 ## Readme

-This isi build using laravel 5.8.
+This is built using laravel 5.8.
 Redis is used for caching.
 Outside of that, the project doesn't depend on any external library outside of the `laravel/php` requirements

 - `php artisan route:list`  to view all the existing endpoints defined
 - `app/Cache` for my caching strategy to reduce latency